bernie-skipole/indipydriver/docs/source/usage/example2.rst

         # create a vector with one number 'target' as its member
         target = NumberMember(name="target", format='%3.1f', min='-50', max='99',
                               membervalue=thermalcontrol.stringtarget)
-        # set this member into a vector, this is read-write
         targetvector = NumberVector( name="targetvector",
                                      label="Target",
                                      group="Values",